crsandoval/PEP-2020/week_3/README.md

 ```

 There are a lot more bells and whistles to SQL, but you’ll have to
-research those on your own time.
+research those on your own.